-- Wentz Projects an opportunity for outstanding undergraduates to plan and perform high-level research under the direction of a faculty mentor (\$4,000 each); - Wentz Scholarships traditional awards based on academic excellence and well-rounded campus activities (\$2,500 each); - 3.
-Wentz Non-Traditional and Transitional Student Text Book Award full-time or part-time (up to \$750).
+- Wentz Projects an opportunity for outstanding undergraduates to plan and perform high-level research under the direction of a faculty mentor (\$4,000 each); - Wentz Scholarships traditional awards based on academic excellence and well-rounded campus activities (\$2,500 each); - Wentz Non-Traditional and Transitional Student Text Book Award full-time or part-time (up to \$750).

-Finally, along with the Office of Undergraduate Admissions, this office now manages OSU's Freshman Research Program.
-Contact this office for further information.
+Finally, this office now manages OSU's Freshman Research Program whereby top entering students can begin their careers with a small scholarship for research and practice.
+Contact the office for further information.